multi-os-engine/multi-os-engine/moe/tools/moe.plugin.gradle/README.md

         // String, ID of the development team. developmentTeam

-        // String, path to the provisioning profile. provisioningProfile
+        // String, path to the provisioning profile or UUID. provisioningProfile

+        // String, name of the provisioning profile (new in Xcode 8). provisioningProfileSpecifier

         // String, name of the signing identity signingIdentity